webtrends-optimize/knowledge-base/docs/for-web/integrations/pull-integrations/planning-inc.md

-# Planning Inc - Pull Integration
+# Integrate Webtrends Optimize with Planning Inc - Pull Integration

 Planning Inc is a data company, and we integrate with them on a "pull" basis.